TheOddlySeagull/Ancient-Warfare-Structures-Scripts/README.md

 bash wood_converting_script.sh
 ```

 The script will then generate the structure in all wood types.
 This totals to 24 structures per structure file in the `structures` folder.
+### Note:
+- This script does not support fence gates
+- This script does not support doors
+For your structure to be compatible with the script, make sure to name your structure so that it ends with `_oak`.
 ---

 # Script 2: `town_wall_generator.sh`